What is the CLC?

-The University of Alabama’s Critical Languages Center (CLC) offers approximately twenty less commonly taught foreign languages.
+The University of Alabama’s Critical Languages Center (CLC) offers various less commonly taught languages, which are not available at many universities in the USA .
 These languages are offered through our membership in the National Association of Self-Instructional Language Programs (NASILP).
-Please feel free to explore the various languages offered by the CLC and exploring cultural resources on the web.
+Please feel free to explore the languages offered by the CLC and explore cultural resources on the web.